ajrod/Ratatat/README.md

 place a cheese somewhere in the maze and watch as your rats learn over the generations of evolution.

 Ratatat is written in C#.
-To run the demo, locate the executable at Ratatat/Ratatat/bin/Debug/Ratatat.exe or use Microsoft Visual Studio to open the .sln project.
+To run the demo, locate the executable at Ratatat/Ratatat/bin/Debug/Ratatat.exe or use Microsoft Visual Studio to open the Ratatat.sln project.

 How it works (a brief overview)